Mice infestations cause mouse phobia sufferers a range of emotions

 Do mice play mind games with you too?

-SUPERPROOF offers a fast, discreet and efficient mouse proofing service, and gives a certified guarantee that mice will be gone for at least a year.
+SUPERPROOF offers a fast, discreet and efficient mouse proofing service, and gives a certified guarantee that mice will be gone for at least 6 months.

 Our mouse proofing technicians are trained and experienced in helping people with mouse phobias.

 Dr Rina Bajaj Cpsychol, is a chartered psychologist based in London.
 Dr Bajaj is a member of the British Psychological Society and a registered practitioner psychologist with the Health Professionals Council.

 Dr Bajaj can be contacted on www.rinabajaj.com, and on Instagram, @dr.rina.bajaj